hsercanatli/symbtrsynthesis/README.md

 The user can synthesize a SymbTr score in MusicXML format with the theoretical intervals or according to a tuning extracted from the performed pitches of a related recording.

+Synthesizer algorithms are forks of the PySynth algorithms hosted in https://mdoege.github.io/PySynth/.

 This repository hosts the the implementation of the adaptive tuning/synthesis proposed in:

 _Şentürk, S., Holzapfel, A., and Serra, X. (2012).
 An approach for linking score and audio recordings in makam music of Turkey.
 In Proceedings of 2nd CompMusic Workshop, pages 95–106, Istanbul, Turkey._